wojciech12/my-dev-laptop-setup/README.md

 1. Add Hard Disk to locations
 2. Put home dir to favorites
-3. View -> Show Path Ba
+3. View -> Show Path Bar

 ### Keys re-mapping
 <a name="osxkeyremapping"></a>